S-75 Dvina: War in Vietnam: Countermeasures and counter-countermeasures

 Despite these advances, the US was able to come up with effective ECM packages for the B-52E and later models.
 When the B-52s flew large-scale raids against Hanoi and Haiphong over an eleven-day period in December 1972, 266 S-75 missiles were fired, resulting in the loss of 15 of the bombers and damage to numerous others.
 The ECM proved to be generally effective, but repetitive USAF flight tactics early in the bombing campaign increased the vulnerability of the bombers and the North Vietnamese missile crews adopted a practice of firing large S-75 salvos to overwhelm the planes' defensive countermeasures (see Operation Linebacker II).
 By the conclusion of the Linebacker II campaign, the shootdown rate of the S-75 against the B-52s was 7.52% (15 B-52s were shot down, 5 B-52s were heavily damaged for 266 missiles).

 However, some of the U.S aircraft which "crashed in flight accidents" in fact were lost due to S-75 missiles.
 When landing at an airfield in Thailand, one B-52 that had been heavily damaged by a SAM rolled off the runway and exploded on mines installed around the airfield to protect from the guerrillas; only one crewman survived.
 Subsequently, this B-52 was counted as "crashed in flight accidents".
-According to Dana Drenkowski and Lester W. Grau, the number of U.S. aircraft confirmed by themselves as lost is uncorroborated since the U.S. figures are also suspect.
+According to Dana Drenkowski and Lester W. Grau, the number of US aircraft confirmed by themselves as lost is uncorroborated since the US figures are also suspect.
 If a plane was badly damaged but managed to land, the USAF did not count as a loss even if it was too damaged to fly again.

 During the Vietnam war, the Soviet Union delivered 95 S-75 systems and 7,658 missiles to the Vietnamese.
 6,806 missiles were launched or removed by outdating.
 According to the Vietnamese, the S-75 shot down 1,046 aircraft, or 31% of all downed US aircraft.
 By comparison, air-defense guns brought down 60% and 9% were shot down by MiG fighters.
-The higher rate of anti-aircraft artillery is partially caused by the fact gun units received data from the S-75 radar stations that significantly improved their effectiveness.
+The higher rate of anti-aircraft artillery is partially caused by the fact that gun units received data from the S-75 radar stations that significantly improved their effectiveness.

+Soviet-Afghan war

+At least one Soviet SA-2 system was deployed in Kabul in summer 1980.